-Consequently, invest all their marketing budget and efforts into developing vacuous taglines and marketing messages aligned with these three drivers that are undifferentiated, silly-sounding, and virtually worthless.
+Consequently, they invest all their marketing budget and efforts into developing vacuous taglines and marketing messages aligned with these three drivers that are undifferentiated, silly-sounding, and virtually worthless.
 It’s smarter to invest your marketing efforts to differentiate, substantiate, and build brand relevance for numbers one and two.
 Your consultants, processes, and culture address number three.
 “WHY?” is no longer the question.
 The more important question and the priority is understanding HOW clients select a firm and refocusing your marketing accordingly.

 Think about the last time you had a health issue and needed to see a specialist.
 Let’s assume that an insurance company did not dictate your choice and that the symptoms you were experiencing were too personal to discuss with friends.
 You naturally went online and checked out Wikipedia, Mayo Clinic, WebMD or an ailment-specific site to begin your research.
 You explored the basics: symptoms, detection, diagnosis, and treatment.
 Then you moved into reading discussion boards.
 If you were brave, maybe you started a discussion or asked for recommendations for the names of experts.
 Perhaps you saw interesting posts from experts and then googled them and their websites.
 You consumed all the information you could on the issue, THEN you reached out to doctors accordingly.

 Similar fact-finding searches for the specialists are occurring in the professional services world.
 And, the specialists are completely ignorant of the fact that the potential client is searching and evaluating their expertise and results before they have the time to “sell” him.

 This is why understanding the HOW is more important than the WHY.
 The way clients choose has fundamentally changed, but firms’ marketing has not.
 Most marketing is still focused on the firm from beginning to end.
 What is needed is a more client-centered approach.